anupdebnath/mikrotik-backup-to-git-script/README.md

 ## Git Configuration

 On your remote server, install and configure Git if not already done.
-Create and init Git repository in the desired directory
+Create and initialize a Git repository in the desired directory

 ```bash
 mkdir REMOTE_PATH